SYNAPSE is a programme of workshops and business development support for students to explore entrepreneurial tools, think about their wider future.

 - creating networks, portfolios and social media presence

 - considering setting up their own business enterprises.

 Synapse works on undergraduate and postgraduate programmes.
 Final year undergraduates attending all of the Synapse programme within MCCS and Anthropology can also receive recognition on their Higher Education Achievement Record.

-A creative exploration of how your industry works, the complexity and the connectivity.
-This session helps individuals and groups to better understand the breadth of activities and operation within their sector.
-It will help you begin to focus your interests and help identify the skills that you will need to develp over the rest of your study at Goldsmiths.
+A creative exploration of the complexity and the connectivity of how your industry works.
+This session helps individuals and groups to better understand the breadth of activities and operations within their sector.
+It helps you begin to focus your interests and help identify the skills that you will need to develop over the rest of your study at Goldsmiths.